vulcansmithy/vulcansmithy.github.io/_posts/2022-03-28-draft-temporary-ignore-modified-files-in-git.md

 title: Temporary ignore any changes done to a file in git
 ---

-There a cirmcumtances wherein when you are working on a local git repo, and you wanted to temporary modify an existing file but don't want git to recognize any changes on that file.
-The easest way to do this  are as follows
+When you are working with a project that uses `git`, and for some reason you need to temporary modify one of the files being managed by `git`, and you don't want to bother adding it to the `.gitignore` config file, one trick that I found was to use the following command

 ```tex
 git update-index --assume-unchanged [path/to/file]
 ```

-For example,
+here's an example of how to actually use it

 ```bash
 vulcansmithy@auth-service ~ %> git update-index --assume-unchanged  app/controller/susers_controller.rb
 ```

-Once you do this, when you a `git status` command, git will not pickup the changes you done in `users_controller.rb`.
-Once you are done with temporary modifying the file you want for get to temporary ignores the changes, you can issue another git command that will change back to git to monitor any changes on a specific file.
-The comand for this would look something like this,
+And once you're good and wanted to revert back to the previous behavior, just use the command below to  have git monitor again any changes for the file you specified

 ```tex
 git update-index --no-assume-unchanged [path/tofile]
 ```

-And should look like this, for example,
+Here's an actual example of how the above command could be used

 ```bash
 vulcansmithy@auth-service ~ %>  git update-index --no-assume-unchanged app/controller/susers_controller.rb
 ```

-Once you turn run the above command, git will now monitor any changes on the file you specified.